jflamy/owlcms-tracker/src/plugins/nvf-lagkonkurranse/README.md

 # NVF Lagkonkurranse Plugin

 This plugin implements the NVF (Norwegian Weightlifting Federation) team competition scoreboard used at team championships.

-## Purpose

-Provide a server-side processed scoreboard that groups athletes by team and shows retained totals and predicted retained totals for team scoring.
+It provides a scoreboard that groups athletes by team and shows current scores and predicted scores for team scoring.

 ## Rules for Gendered Team Competitions

 Normal team competitions are gendered, separate men and women scores.

-1. **"sub-sessions" are mapped directly to OWLCMS sessions.**
+1. **"NVF sub-sessions" are mapped to OWLCMS sessions.**
-   - Example: `1.1` as a subsession will be a session in owlcms
+   - Example: `1.1` as a sub-session is a session in owlcms
    - owlcms round-robin order is used; this makes the athletes do all first lifts, all second lifts, all third lifts.
-   - The speaker will switch manually from 1.1 to 1.2
+   - The speaker will switch manually from 1.1 to 1.2 and so on.
-2. **Each sub-session OWLCMS session contains athletes of a single gender.**
+2. **Each OWLCMS session (NVF sub-session) contains athletes of a single gender.**
    - The scoreboard has 3 modes: M, F or MF.
 For gendered competitions, M or F is used, and the scoreboard will switch to the current gender of the current sub-session.
 3. **Scores are computed using the Sinclair 2024 coefficients, without age factors.**
    - The predicted score assumes the the next declared lift is successful.